• Skip to primary navigation

 Texas ranks among the fastest-growing states in the US, and for a good reason.
 An affordable cost of living, temperate weather, promising job market, and plenty to see and do makes Texas a win for newcomers.

 Texas is vulnerable to severe weather conditions like tornadoes, flooding, hurricanes, wildfires, and thunderstorms.
-Because the state is so big, these conditions can vary depending on which area you reside in.
+Because the state is so big, these conditions can vary depending on your area.
 So it may be a risky state to call home if you’d rather not experience a diverse range of severe weather

 What is the average cost of studying in Texas?